Thermodynamic schemes of charged BTZ-like black holes in arbitrary dimensions: Action principle and charged BTZ-like black holes in arbitrary dimensions

 For the aforementioned reasons, following \cite{MTZ2000}, the length parameter $R_0$ is introduced as the second integration constant for handling the divergence and is naturally identified with the one already introduced in the gauge potential (\ref{gauge vector}), i.e.,\footnote{In order to convert the convention of this paper to that of MTZ's paper \cite{MTZ2000}, it is enough to replace $q$ (in this paper) with $Q/2$ to obtain the charged BTZ black hole solution of \cite{MTZ2000} in three-dimensions.}

 Again, a natural interpretation of the parameter $R_0$ is that the higher-dimensional charged BTZ-like black hole systems are enclosed in a hypersurface of radius $R_0$, leading to a finite ADM mass.
 The first clue to the interpretation of $R_0$ is inferred from the metric function (\ref{metric function}).
 In particular, it is obvious that a limit to asymptotically flat background of this class of solutions (via $\Lambda \to 0$ or equivalently $L \to \infty$) is not possible whenever $R_0=L$.
 This suggests that $R_0$ should be treated as an independent parameter to access the asymptotically flat limit.
 In addition, the $D \to 3$ limit of the metric function (\ref{metric function}) recovers that of the well-known charged BTZ black hole spacetime \cite{MTZ2000} if we set $k=0$ (the case that studied in ref. \cite{Hendi2011}), but in this case ($k=0$) the coordinates $x_i$'s are not periodic that is an important difference compared with the 3D charge BTZ black hole.\footnote{For the case of planar black holes ($k=0$), the geometry of the horizon is Ricci flat, as it is obvious from the context.} Hence, the charged BTZ-like black holes with spherical geometry for the horizon are natural higher-dimensional generalizations of the conventional charged BTZ black holes.
 As usual, the largest root of the metric function, $f(r_+)=0$, with positive slope specifies the location of the event horizon, $r_+$.
-One can also confirms that the Kretschmann scalar diverges only at the origin ($r=0$), indicating an existence of essential singularity.
+One can also confirms that the Kretschmann scalar diverges only at the origin ($r=0$), indicating an existence of essential singularity. \textbf{Charged BTZ-like Black holes in de Sitter (dS) space.} This class of black hole spacetimes also exist (only for the case of spherical symmetry, $k=1$) as an exact solution to (\ref{bulk action}) with positive cosmological constant and can be obtained through the analytic continuation $L \to i L$ of the metric function (\ref{metric function}).